 NO. OF COMMENTS - 20

-T IRP 2018 RESPONSE Most of the technology options relate to utility scale technologies.
+F IRP 2018 RESPONSE Most of the technology options relate to utility scale technologies.
 Technologies that do not appear in the draft IRP could be either due to scale (relatively small) or because of cost and system requirements.
 Stakeholders have made suggestions that capacity procurement in the future must be based on system requirements and not technology to allow technologies to compete based on their ability to provide for system requirements at the least possible cost.
 See response to 10 See response to 10

-SUMMARY KEY COMMENTS FOR DRAF COMMENTS There are concerns raised about technologies that did not appear on the plan, including CSP, biomass, fuel cells, battery storage, mini-hydro and others.
-To encourage flexibility of the plan, it was proposed that the use of technologies and primary energy titles be done away with a rather outline the characteristics of the particular planned generation - base load, mid- merit, renewable etc. The EPRI study does not contain any information cogeneration
+SUMMARY KEY COMMENTS FOR DRAFT IRP 2018 COMMENTS There are concerns raised about technologies that did not appear on the plan, including CSP, biomass, fuel cells, battery storage, mini-hydro and others.
+To encourage flexibility of the plan, it was proposed that the use of technologies and primary energy titles be done away with a rather outline the characteristics of the particular planned generation - base load, midmerit, renewable etc. The EPRI study does not contain any information cogeneration

 10 11 12

-SEIEC ISSING TECHNOL c.MI
+OGIES ISSING TECHNOLO C.MI

+NO. OF COMMENTS 26

-JMMARY KEY COMME OMMENTS ENTS FOR DRAFT IRP 2018 RESPONSE NO. OF COMMENTS I3 There is ehicles will soo African transp tP should incluc a view that on form part of oort system de them in its The role and impact of EVs on the power system has been taken into consideration.
+r IRP 2018 RESPONSE The role and impact of EVs on the power system has been taken into consideration.
 EV influences on the IRP are projected to be minimal in this IRP window up to 2030.
-Future iterations will include a scenario to test EV penetration 14 There was to be mad directly ar generation procurem service pri s a suggestion t le for Local Gov range for eithe n or concluding ent with indepi oviders outside that provisions vernment to er self- g their direct endent e of Eskom.
-The IRP is about supply and demand balance.
+Future iterations will include a scenario to test EV penetration The IRP is about supply and demand balance.
 It is only at the point where a Ministerial Determination is made that their procurer and buyer are determined.
 The suggestion is therefore noted.
-26 L5 There is a governme a bottom involveme iso a proposal l nt that IRP mu up approach w ent of local gov. by local ist be done in vith full rernment.
 The suggestion is noted and could be considered for the next iteration of the IRP.
 Municipal capacity to undertake this role varies across the municipalities.
-Following both approaches (top down and bottom up) has proven to be very useful in other energy planning jurisdictions - 16 Concerns w being silent future.
-Espe energy. ere raised ab on the role E ecially in rene out the IRP Eskom in the ewable See response to 10.
+Following both approaches (top down and bottom up) has proven to be very useful in other energy planning jurisdictions See response to 10.
 Further capacity allocations and the role of Eskom will be guided by the work be carried out as part of its

+SUMMARY KEY COMMENTS FOR DRAFT IRP 2018 COMMENTS There was a suggestion that provisions to be made for Local Government to directly arrange for either self-generation or concluding their direct procurement with independent service providers outside of Eskom.
+There is also a proposal by local government that IRP must be done in a bottom up approach with full involvement of local government.
+Concerns were raised about the IRP being silent on the role Eskom in the future.
+Especially in renewable energy.

+13 14 15 - 16

+J∀R D' GENE